 Consumer trends in this industry have seen huge changes in the last three years.
 According to Mintel (2016), over 60% of new products in the personal care sector are driven by botanical or herbal trends at the moment.
 In addition to this 42% look for natural ingredients, with an increasing link between nutrition, food and skincare.

 Within our current range, we have created two melt and pour soap bases using shea butter as a key ingredient.
-Our Crystal Oatmeal Shea melt and pour is a nourishing soap base, with suspended oatmeal particles throughout for an exfoliating and gentle bar.
-We also have a plain Crystal Shea Butter melt and pour base, which is for the production of nourishing, smooth soap bars.
+Our Crystal Outmeal & Shea melt & pour soap base is a nourishing soap base, with suspended oatmeal particles offering skin exfoliation.
+We also have a plain Stephenson Crystal Shea melt and pour base for nourishing and smooth skin cleansing.

-We love to use shea as an ingredient, and have recently started to work with Afrikids to ensure that we are using sustainable practices in sourcing our Shea butter, as well as leaving a positive impact on communities in Africa where this wonderful tree thrives.
+We love to use shea as an ingredient, and we have worked with Afrikids to ensure that we are using sustainable practices in sourcing our Shea butter, as well as leaving a positive impact on communities in Africa where this wonderful tree thrives.